-Sanibel Island is also well-known for the amount of fish species available for anglers.
+Sanibel Island is also well-known for the number of fish species available for anglers.
 The healthy water environment enables fish to thrive so anglers can catch many species throughout the year.
 Fort Myers fishing charter services are available in most areas to improve your fishing trip.

 A lot of inshore fishing occurs here because of the Sanibel and Fort Myers fishing-friendly shoreline, with many species such as Florida pompano, snook, tarpon, snapper, redfish, and grunts caught easily by anglers.
 Similarly, the offshore fishing list is abundant as well, with anglers able to get fishing charters to catch groupers, snappers, hogfish, shark, and mackerel throughout the year.
-The beautiful houses, docks and blue waters make it a scenic fishing trip.
+The beautiful houses, docks, and blue waters make it a scenic fishing trip.

 Having suitable gear for fishing is very important.
-Anglers should use lighter lures, baits and fly rods when fishing in shallow water, near the Sanibel and Fort Myers beach.
+Anglers should use lighter lures, baits, and fly rods when fishing in shallow water, near the Sanibel and Fort Myers beach.
 However, for fishing in deep offshore areas, try heavy baits to attract and catch feisty, big fish.
 Baits also depend upon what you are looking for.
 Use shiners for redfish and tarpon fishing.
-If your target is cobia and shark use catfish.
+If your target is cobia and sharks use catfish.
 Ladyfish and shrimps are also very effective.

 Only a few of the species -- i.e. tripletail, false albacore -- are not commonly fishable from shore.
 Sanibel Island is most renowned for fly fishing for snook.
 Snook fishing on Sanibel is some of the best in the world.
 Sight fishing for snook from our beaches during the warm months -- May through October -- provides one of the greatest thrills in fly fishing.
 These magnificent game fish are fast and powerful.
 They are also spectacular jumpers.
 In addition to the myriad shore fly fishing opportunities on Sanibel Island, there are hundreds of square miles of excellent angling water accessible by boat around Sanibel and its nearest sister island, Captiva.
 These waters include the Gulf of Mexico, San Carlos Bay, the Caloosahatchee River, Pine Island Sound, Matlacha Pass, and Charlotte Harbor.

 Sanibel Island can be a fly fisherman's dream with the quantity and quality of fishing.
 The Snook and Seatrout are very common fly fishing species.
 Anglers can catch them offshore or inshore.
 You can always get a Sanibel Island fishing charter by clicking here.

 Sanibel Island has a humid and tropical climate, as it is located in southwest Florida.
 During summers the daily high temperature is around 90 °F, and during mild to moderate winter the daily high temperature is around 75 °F. From January to April temperature ranges from 75 °F to 55 °F. The highest recorded temperature in summers is 100 °F that is cooled by the ocean breezes from the Gulf of Mexico.
 You can catch snook, redfish, seatrout, mackerel, snappers, and grouper throughout the year.
-During spring and summers tarpon, pompano, permit and cobia could be caught easily.
-King mackerel, black drum and tripletail could be caught during fall and spring.
+During spring and summers tarpon, pompano, permit, and cobia could be caught easily.
+King mackerel, black drum, and tripletail could be caught during fall and spring.

-You may find it difficult to locate best fishing spots, even if you are a pro-angler.
-Hiring an expert guide who knows the Sanibel Island and Fort Myers beach like the back of their hand will help you in enjoying fishing experience of a lifetime.
-Check out Guidesly app to find and contact the perfect guide or fishing charter.
+You may find it difficult to locate the best fishing spots, even if you are a pro-angler.
+Hiring an expert guide who knows Sanibel Island and Fort Myers beach like the back of their hand will help you in enjoying the fishing experience of a lifetime.
+Check out the Guidesly app to find and contact the perfect guide or fishing charter.